 Your school will more than likely have an International Registration Day where employees from your local Gemeente (municipality) will sit with you and register you with the municipality and hand you out your Residence Permit.
 Once completed, you will receive your fabled BSN information via email a few days later, which you’ll need for your bank account and other important bureaucratic functions.

 On comeandstay.nl our motto is ‘you don’t know what you don’t know’.
-That’s why in our Step-by-Step guides, we created an overview of all steps you need to take when moving to the Netherlands from the preparation to the first week, first month and onwards.
+That’s why in our Step-by-Step guides, we created an overview of all steps you need to take when

 Things can feel a bit overwhelming at first: we’ve been there!
 In fact, the person writing this right now went through this and is now living happily in the Netherlands.
 If you take everything step by step, it will surely work out perfect, and you’ll be having the best time studying in the Netherlands.
 You’ll most likely experience a lot of support from your school, which will assuredly answer any questions you have.
 Also, don’t hesitate to contact us if there is anything we could be helping with.